Mandala (band): Five Rogues become Mandala

-In mid-September 1966, the group's manager, Rafael Markowitz (aka Randy Martin), a former TV clown, sensed a change in the music scene and decided to reinvent the group's image and name.
+In mid-September 1966, the group's manager, Rafael Markowitz (aka Randy Martin), a former television clown, sensed a change in the music scene and decided to reinvent the group's image and name.
 Mandala is a symbol (a circle within a circle within a circle), which is used by Buddhist monks as an aid to contemplation.

 Markowitz envisioned the band as being a channel for the audience to release its emotions and the newly named outfit, decked in pinstripe, gangster-style suits and aided by strobe lights, returned to the Toronto scene in early October with its "Soul Crusade", which was met with mass hysteria.

 Hollywood

 The US market soon beckoned and in late November, Mandala made a brief exploratory trip to Los Angeles performing for four nights at the Whisky a Go Go.
 While there, the band played three weekends at the Hullabaloo where they attracted 1,400 fans by word of mouth.
 On the way home, the group stopped off in Chicago and recorded Troiano's "Opportunity" at Chess Studios, with The Dells providing backing vocals.
 Issued as Mandala's debut single on Decca's subsidiary label, KR, "Opportunity" swiftly climbed up Toronto's CHUM Chart, peaking at #3 on February 20, 1967.

 After gigging extensively in the Toronto area throughout the early part of 1967, Mandala travelled to New York in early March for an extended engagement at Steve Paul's The Scene, alongside folk singer/songwriter Eric Andersen, the shows running from March 6 to April 2.